soirealmax/ctf-writeups2025/simple-ctf/writeup.md

-Write-up Simple CTF on TryHackMe
+# Simple CTF on TryHackMe

 🎯 1.
 Introduction to the CTF